tendermint/tendermint/docs/tutorials/go-built-in.md

 This is a huge blob of code, so let's break it down into pieces.

-First, we use [viper](https://github.com/spf13/viper) to load the Tendermint Core configuration files, which we will generate later using the tendermint init command:
+First, we use [viper](https://github.com/spf13/viper) to load the Tendermint Core configuration files, which we will generate later:

 ```go